Coursework Option (also called No Thesis/No Report)

 6 hours (2 courses) in a minor: a supporting subject or subjects outside of computer science.

-- One minor course may be an undergraduate upper division
+- One minor course may be an undergraduate upper division.
+(At most 3 hours of undergraduate coursework can count towards your program of work.)

 - Graduate Adviser approval required.
 This must be obtained no later then the first 12 class days in Spring or Fall sessions and the 4th class day in Summer session.